PatzEdi/Stockstir/docs/index.rst

 **Stockstir**

-Instantly and easily gather stock data in real time of any company in any of your python scripts
+Easily gather stock data of any company in any of your Python projects

 .. image:: img/stockstir_logo.png